Kaldei/EasySave/EasySave_Exe/USERDOC.md

 ---
 ## Files & Storage
 ### Settings
-Settings (Selected Language) are store in `Settings.json`
+Settings (Selected Language) are store in `Settings.json`.

 Note: Please don't mess with that file it could prevent EasySave to work.
 If you have a problem with that file, delete it.
 Easy Save will recreate it properly.

 ### Works
-Works are saved in `State.json`.
+Works information are saved in `State.json`.
 You have complementary information in that file, like the last time this Work was Launched).

 Note: Please don't mess with that file it could prevent EasySave to work.
 If you have a problem with that file, delete it.
 Easy Save will recreate it properly.

 ### Logs
 Logs are stored in the `Logs` folder.
 In this folder you will find daily logs with that format `YYYY-MM-DD.json`.
+* The name of the Backup Work.
+* Source File saved.
+* Destination where the File is saved.
+* The Size of the File.
+* Start time of the File Save.
+* Time spent on the save of the File.